 As a translator, there are several ways that you can use the Localize dashboard to help tune your translation management workflow.

 - Edit translations directly in the Localize dashboard.

 a.
 See how to Propose and Edit Translations b.
-Use the In-Progress Workflow option for more control of your workflow.
+Use the Translation QA Workflow option for more control of your workflow.

 - Use the In-Context Editor to view and edit translations on your website in real-time.